-One of the proudest days in any parent’s life is when they drop their child off for their first day of school.
-It doesn’t matter whether it’s the first day of kindergarten, first grade, high school or college, there is a deep feeling of accomplishment that comes with knowing that your child is taking a new educational step towards their professional future.
+One of the proudest days in any parent’s life is when they drop their child off for their first school day.
+It doesn’t matter whether it’s the first day of kindergarten, first grade, high school, or college; there is a deep feeling of accomplishment that comes with knowing that your child is taking a new educational step towards their professional future.

 So yes, when this same child grows up, becomes a young adult, and then decides that they no longer want to attend college, initially, it can be hard to take.
 Immediately a million questions flow through your mind like “How are they going to support themselves?”, “What are they going to do instead?”, “Do they realize how hard life can be without a college education?”

 What to Do If Your College Student Wants to Drop Out of School